 Another limitation of informing is that knowledge that is transferred is not necessarily interpreted in the same way by each recipient.
 As Van Ruler sometimes puts it: Meaning is in the head, not in the message.
 Information can therefore influence behaviour in unintended or unexpected ways.
+For example, an elegant study from 2013 shows that people can draw the wrong conclusion from a simple, unambiguously interpretable set of data depending on their political persuasion.
+Our ability to act rationally on information, even factual information, is limited.

 Finally, the behavioural sciences teach us that behaviour often comes about unconsciously.
 The rational, conscious system of people, which is served by information, requires energy and focus.
 The automatic, unconscious system works faster and is therefore often given priority: our brain would rather be fast than 100% correct.
 As a result, people often know the 1.5 metre rule, even understand it, but do not follow it.